Previewed 24 February 2018, Opened 5 March 2018, Closed 12 May 2018 at the Playhouse Theatre

 "In Gore Vidal's 1960 fly-on-the-wall political thriller, the fight between two presidential hopefuls is no cleaner than between a couple of mud wrestlers.
 In the blue corner is former American secretary of state William Russell, played with terrific poise by Martin Shaw.
 In the red is senator Joseph Cantwell (Jeff Fahey).
 Russell is like an earlier version of Martin Sheen's Jed Bartlet in The West Wing.
 He's well-heeled, liberal and principled, though with John F Kennedy's womaniser reputation.
 Cantwell is more of a street fighter; ruthless, ambitious and willing to publish his opponent's medical files to stop him getting to the White House.
 But Russell's campaign manager has dug dirt on Cantwell.
 The tension climaxes when the pair confront each other in a political Mexican stand-off.
 Who will fire first...
 The leads get great support from Jack Shepherd as a kingmaker ex-president and Maureen Lipman as the haughty and influential Mrs Gamadge.
 Simon Evans's terrifically acted, well-timed production has a whiff of Mad Men chauvinism about it.
 The big question asked is about whether principles can survive politics, and whether democracy leads to the best man getting the biggest job.
 Or for the answer you could just read today's news."
 The Metro

-The Best Man in London at the Playhouse Theatre previewed from 24 February 2018, opened on 5 March 2018 and closes on 12 May 2018
+The Best Man in London at the Playhouse Theatre previewed from 24 February 2018, opened on 5 March 2018, and closed on 12 May 2018